lucianopereira86/NetCore3-Swagger/README.md

 http://localhost:<API-PORT>/api/Test
 ```

-If the "OK!" message be displayed, our web API is running!
+If the "OK!" message be displayed in the browser, our web API is running!
-It's time to interact with it by using Swagger.

 ### Swagger

-Open the Package Manager Console and run the following commands to install the Swashbuckle version compatible with .Net Core 3:
+Inside the Visual Studio 2019, open the Package Manager Console and run the following commands to install the Swashbuckle version compatible with .Net Core 3:

 ```bash
 Install-Package Swashbuckle.AspNetCore -Version 5.0.0-rc3